TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2022/11/china-is-scrapping-plans-for-an-sls-like-rocket-in-favor-of-reusable-booster/" >🔗</a> **[Arstechnica]** China is scrapping plans for an SLS-like rocket in favor of reusable booster
 - <a href="https://spacenews.com/china-scraps-expendable-long-march-9-rocket-plan-in-favor-of-reusable-version/" >🔗</a> **[SpaceNews]** China scraps expendable Long March 9 rocket plan in favor of reusable version
 - <a href="https://spacenews.com/cygnus-arrives-at-space-station-despite-solar-array-problem/" >🔗</a> **[SpaceNews]** Cygnus arrives at space station despite solar array problem
 - <a href="https://spacenews.com/astra-lays-off-16-to-focus-on-spacecraft-thrusters-and-new-rocket/" >🔗</a> **[SpaceNews]** Astra lays off 16% to focus on spacecraft thrusters and new rocket
 - <a href="https://spaceflightnow.com/2022/11/09/cygnus-cargo-ship-arrive-at-space-station-after-solar-array-trouble/" >🔗</a> **[Spaceflight Now]** Cygnus cargo ship arrive at space station after solar array trouble
-- <a href="https://spacenews.com/telesat-buys-in-orbit-satellite-to-help-cover-anik-f2-shortfall/" >🔗</a> **[SpaceNews]** Telesat buys in-orbit satellite to help cover Anik F2 shortfall

 ### Launch-related News 🚀